 Key Mobile Marketing Trends

 Mobile is finally coming of age.
 Accordingly, the success of our brands will depend on advertisers’ ability to “work” mobile devices effectively.
-Here are our mobile-based technology predictions for 2014.
+Here are our predicted key mobile marketing trends for 2014.

 Email will be optimised for mobile.
 As desktops continue to decline this year, expect email to become a mobile-first channel.